MLB is widening the runner’s lane to first, changing a rule that has caused World Series controversy

 The changes were approved by the committee over objections from all five players who voted.

-“As they made clear in the competition committee, players strongly feel that, following last season’s profound changes to the fundamental rules of the game, immediate additional changes are unnecessary and offer no meaningful benefits to fans, players, or the competition on the field,” the union said in a statement.
-“This season should be used to gather additional data and fully examine the health, safety, and injury impacts of reduced recovery time; that is where our focus will be.”
+“Following last season’s profound changes to the fundamental rules of the game, immediate additional changes are unnecessary and offer no meaningful benefits to fans, players or the competition on the field,” the union said in a statement.
+“This season should be used to gather additional data and fully examine the health, safety, and injury impacts of reduced recovery time.”

 Nine-inning games averaged 2 hours, 40 minutes during the regular season in the first year of the pitch clock, down from 24 minutes from 2022 and the lowest since 1985.
 That speed-up carried over to the postseason, where nine-inning World Series games averaged 3:01, the fastest since 1996.
 However, the average increased over the course of the season from 2:37 in April to 2:44 in September.